msecrist-couchbase/smallcb-training-capella/README.md

 - docker stats (htop equivalent for docker containers)

-Joining a tools/diagnostic container to container you're about to run...
+Joining a tools/diagnostic container to a container that you're about to run...
   In docker, it's done by passing --pid=container:$TARGETCONTAINER to docker run
   See: https://docs.docker.com/engine/reference/run/#pid-settings--...

 --------------------------
 https://github.com/StepicOrg/epicbox
-Run untrusted code in secure Docker based sandboxes
+Run untrusted code in secure Docker based sandboxes...
 A Python library to run untrusted code in secure, isolated Docker based sandboxes.
 It is used to automatically grade programming assignments on Stepik.org.

 ---------
 http://stealth.openwall.net/xSports/shocker.c
+Old - shows how to escape docker container instance.

 ---------
 https://github.com/genuinetools/bane